Account & Settings

 - Audit regularly: Review role assignments quarterly, especially after team changes, to ensure permissions still align with job responsibilities.

-Tip: Create a "Read Only" role with only view permissions across all entities.
+Tip: Create a "Read Only" role with only view permissions across all business areas.
 This is useful for stakeholders or executives who need visibility without the ability to modify data.

 System Settings